ACTIVITIES - WATER

 Wild Swimming in the sea, scrambling up rocks and jumping from them, traversing the coastline and exploring - it's adventurous, exciting and fun.
 For some, there is that understandable sense of trepidation and that element of danger in the unexpected; it's what makes coasteering so challenging - and so popular.
 Under the careful supervision of a qualified and experienced instructor and guide who will only allow you to keep within the boundaries of your ability, coasteering is a adrenaline rush which will empower and enrich.

 As a group session, it provides the opportunity to work as a team, being encouraged to make that leap into the depths - and motivating others to do the same.
 It's a great way to interact and feel at one with the outdoors as you challenge yourself, make new friends and share in a unique experience.

 Explore the range of outdoor activities which are based firmly on the ground.
 Intimate forest trails dappled in sunlight, the starkness of open moorland, mottled with grey; the richness of colours in a wooded valley on a cool autumn day and green rolling hillsides, saturated in vivid light.

 Dramatic cliffs rising from the sea, the expanse of Dartmoor and its granite tors or the security of an indoor climbing wall, protected from the elements.
-Be gripped by the adrenaline rush of your first abseil, scaling a rockface or the satisfaction of completing your first hurdle, indoors.
+Be gripped by the adrenaline rush of your first abseil, the thrill of a zip-wire, scaling a rockface or the satisfaction of completing your first hurdle, indoors.